UoW-CPC/muscle-orchestrator/README.md

 The above process is being performed by this application.
 The application iteratively parses all the files in the output folder and initiates MUSCLE as many times is required to merge all the afas into a single afas file.

+ __Warning:__ Your dataset must contain more than 100 sequences.
+Otherwise you might get unexpected results.

 MUSCLE profile:

  ```